 If there isn't a relevant category available, you can create a custom category.
 This gives you the flexibility to use categories beyond what's included in the Global Schema.
 For example, if you have an internal ID or flag that you want to use.

-To create a custom category, open up the Categories dialog at before, then select the create custom category button and an additional settings area will appear.
+To create a custom category, open up the Assign Category dialog as before and click NEXT.
+Then select the Custom Category option and an additional settings area will appear.
 You will now need to give the custom category a name and specify the type of data.
 Two custom categories in different datasets can only be matched if they have the same name, so this stage may require some coordination with other users.

 If the column used for the custom category is an identifier, such as a Customer ID, you will need to select 'is key' for it be used later on to match keys across datasets.